-LSH: The traditional LSH blocking approach adjusted for the problem studied in this paper.
-In particular, LSH starts by applying the same number X of hash functions on every single record in the dataset.
+LSH-X: Different blocking variations that rely on LSH, adjusted for the problem studied in this paper.
+LSH starts by applying the same number X of hash functions on every single record in the dataset.
 Given the number of hash functions X and a distance threshold, LSH selects the number of hash tables z and the number of hash functions per table w, by solving the same optimization problems with adaptive LSH (see Section 5.1 and Appendix C).
 (By solving such a problem we find the "optimal" w, z values that satisfy $w z \leq X$.)
 After the first stage of applying X hash functions on all records, LSH uses the pairwise computation function P (Definition 2) to verify if pairs of records in the same bucket are indeed within the distance threshold.
-To keep the comparison fair, we use three additional optimizations for LSH: (1) LSH terminates early when there are kclusters that have been "verified" using function P that are larger than any other cluster not yet verified, (2) when applying function P we skip checking pairs of records that are already "transitively closed" by other pairs and, hence, belong to the same cluster, and (3) we use the same efficient implementation and data structures with adaptive LSH (see Appendix B).
-We also tried a variation of LSH, where we only apply the first stage and do not apply function P at all.
-This variation, assumes that all pairs of records within each hash table bucket are within the distance threshold, and applies transitive closure on those pairs to find the klargest clusters.
-In the plots, we use LSHX (e.g., LSH640 applies 640 hash functions on each record) if function P is applied after the first stage and LSHXnP otherwise.
+To make the comparison fair, we use three additional optimizations for LSH methods: (1) LSH terminates early when there are k clusters that have been "verified" using function P that are larger than any other cluster not yet verified, (2) when applying function P we skip checking pairs of records that are already "transitively closed" by other pairs and, hence, belong to the same cluster, and (3) we use the same efficient implementation and data structures with adaptive LSH (see Appendix B).
+In Appendix E.1, we also discuss experiments with a variation of LSH, that only applies the first stage and does not apply function P at all.
+This variation, assumes that all pairs of records within each hash table bucket are within the distance threshold, and applies transitive closure on those pairs to find the k largest clusters.
+In the plots, we just use LSH if only one LSH variation is used in the experiment.
+If more than one LSH variations are used, we use LSHX (e.g., LSH640 applies 640 hash functions on each record) if function P is applied after the first stage and LSHXnP otherwise.